 Likes and Dislikes

-I have personally completed a likes and dislikes page in my journal and I really enjoyed doing so.
-I knew I was to write everything I liked and so just kept scribbling until I couldn’t think of anything else.
-It was oh so therapeutic.
-The same went for the things I didn’t like- completely room 101 style.
+You could create a likes and dislikes page in your journal.
+Scribble down everything you love.
+The same goes for the things you don’t like- completely room 101 style.
 I do love a good rant now and again.

 And if that doesn’t tickle your fancy, there are so many other journal prompts floating around the fabulous internet.
 Make the most of your non-judgemental, broad-minded, paper-based friend and good luck with the journaling.